Frequently Asked Questions

 1. When will Beit Tikvah be having onsite services?

-Because we care about the health of our community.
-Although we realize some want to meet sooner, we want to proceed with caution out of love and concern for our community as a whole.
-We are creating infrastructure to accommodate current health guidelines.
+Because we care about the health of our community, we are proceeding with caution out of love and concern for our community as a whole.
+We have developed new procedures and infrastructure to accommodate current health guidelines.
 See #5 below.